datacraft-dsc/DEPs/12/README.md

 Agents with underlying implementations (e.g. an OceanProtocol Agents) must use *prov:type* for entities, activities and agents.
 The Agent must use a namespace prefix that corresponds to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
 For example, Ocean Protocol uses the `opf` and `prov` namespace prefixes.
 The standard recommends that it is `common to abbreviate IRIs that start with namespace IRIs by using a namespace prefix in order to assist readability`.

 This DEP recommends the use of the following values for *prov:type* depending on the type of entity.
 The rest of this document assumes that `ns` refers to a namespaces prefix defined by the agent.
-For example, OceanProtocol would use `opf` as the namespace prefix.

 * Entities:
   - `ns:asset` : A data asset .